OUR MISSION, OUR PASSION

 So this website was created in order to report on outstanding citizen action, innovative solutions to the world’s problems, and to shatter negative stereotypes in the public regarding race, governments, politicians, religion, corporations, Hollywood, public schools, and inner cities.
 It was also specifically created to be a for-profit business in order to finally prove the founder’s precept that good news actually does sell.
 Changing broadcasters’ belief about what kind of programming “sells” is critical to getting more positive programming on the air.

 The Good News Network® features links to stories around the world, but also original news articles by the Good News Network editors, and contributing authors and columnists like David Ignatius, Jeanne Marie Laskas, David Suzuki, Karen Armstrong, Archbishop Desmond Tutu and Carol Adrienne.

-Good News Network has also just debuted new APPs that deliver non-stop ‘good news’ stories from around the world.
-Our FREE apps–released for iPhone and for Android – give you nothing but the good stuff: stories about the environment, health, animals, charities, governments, and kindness do-gooders.
+Good News Network has also offers two FREE APPs that deliver non-stop ‘good news’ stories from around the world.
+Our apps– for iPhone and for Android – give you nothing but the good stuff: stories about the environment, health, animals, charities, governments, and kindness do-gooders.

 “There are plenty of benefits when you read lots of good news, not the least of which is health.”

 One person has been the force behind creating and updating the website since it was first launched in her lakeside home.
 The woman dubbed a “Good News Guru” by the Washington Post has grown the business while raising three kids.
 Geri Weis-Corbley became the first expert in the field of positive news in the U.S, and today her website serves millions of page views each month and is growing exponentially (as are her kids, now young adults).